Capacity building & training

 Win/Win’s connections with national groups like State Voices, the Analyst Institute, and the Brennan Center for Justice help us stay up to date on evidence-based best practices for civic engagement.
 We also monitor Washington’s civic landscape to produce analyses of voting trends, turnout, and disparities statewide.
 Partners use our targeting memos, maps, and list-match reports to evaluate and shape their campaigns and programs.
 Learn more about our data strategy.

 Our partners attest to the strength and effectiveness of working together.
 Win/Win facilitates a culture of collaboration and connection to build out shared engagement plans.
 We convene coalitions with shared purpose where organizations can increase their impact.
 Partners convene around issues such as increasing the youth vote engagement, campaign finance reform and voting justice.
-Learn more about our efforts to build coalitions.
+Learn more about our coalition building efforts.

 Advocacy on issues that impact organizations across the network